rgeraldporter/if-alternatives/README.md

 #### Object key-value pairs with default symbol

 Very similar, and prevents namespace collisions: use a symbol for your default value key.
-(The example above with `default` key would likely misbehave if `x` ever had a value called `default`.)
+(The example above with `default` key would likely misbehave if `x` ever had a value called `'default'`.)

 ```js
 // key-value pair list with symbol